Minnesota Court Records

 MinnesotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MinnesotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is Child Support and When does it Occur in Minnesota?
+What is Child Support And When Does It Occur In Minnesota?

 In Minnesota, child support is a part of the legal proceedings in a divorce or legal separation.
-It is an award that provides and caters for the financial expenses incurred when raising a child.
-The proceedings and decisions concerning child support in Minnesota are guided by the Minnesota Statutes of Domestic Relations, Chapter 518A.26 to 518A.79.
+It is an award that provides and caters to the financial expenses incurred when raising a child.
+The proceedings and decisions concerning child support in Minnesota are generally guided by the Minnesota Statutes of Domestic Relations, Chapter 518A.26 to 518A.79.

 - The name of the person involved in the record, unless said person is a juvenile